fusioncharts/dev_centre_docs/getting-started/ruby-on-rails/install-using-ruby-on-rails.md

 chartPresent: false
 ---

-FusionCharts Suite XT includes the **FusionCharts Rails gem** wrapper that lets you create interactive, data-driven charts.
+The **FusionCharts Rails gem** server-side wrapper lets you create charts in your website without writing any JavaScript code.
+Conventionally, FusionCharts Suite XT uses JavaScript and HTML to generate charts in the browser.
 It receives the parameter which automatically generates the JavaScript and HTML code required to render the chart.

 In this article, we will show you how you can download and install the **FusionCharts Rails gem** wrapper and all the other dependencies on your system.